Set a Realistic Budget and Timeline

 Book and Finalize on Your Venue Early

 Once you have your artists on board, formally book your venue and finalize its preparations.
 Don’t wait until the last minute as you don’t know who else is interested in the space.
 You also need time to get the venue ready for D-day.
 Since you are holding your music event on campus, you’ll need to talk to the proper college authorities to book.
+Be sure to obtain the necessary permits before the event day to avoid any issues.

 Come Up with a Team